 In 1912 the Average American earned $300 per year.

 Oasis is designed for the masses and the cabins (sorry ‘staterooms’) are all significantly cheaper (given modern income levels) than those on-board the Titanic.
 You can also have a cabin with a private balcony too on-board Oasis, there are hundreds!

 However, the Titanic wins this competition with the quality and tastefulness of her internal décor for the first and second classes.
 No expense was spared.
 Titanic had much fine wooden panelling, hand carved mouldings and ornaments, many of which were gilded.
 She had the finest china, furniture, high quality soft furnishings, not forgetting the beautiful oak ‘grand Staircase’.
 In contrast, although ‘Oasis’ is attractive internally, and probably pretty expensive, her décor resembles Las Vegas in places.

 Check out my ship reviews:

-World’s Biggest Ship, ‘Oasis of the Seas’ HERE
+World’s Biggest Class of cruise ship – ‘Oasis of the Seas’ HERE